credentials/irma_api_server/README.md

 # Testing

-A test service provider, written in node.js, is included; see `testsp.js`.
+A test service provider and identity provider, written in node.js, is included; see `testsp.js` and `testip.js` respectively.
 Assuming you have node.js installed, you can run it by `js testsp.js url-to-server` (perhaps after running `npm install qrcode-terminal request jsonwebtoken fs`).

+For more sophisticated examples, see [irma_js](https://github.com/credentials/irma_js).

 # Testing with cURL